ankitjha2603/happy-78th-independence-day-main/readme.md

 - **Ground**: Creates and positions a ground plane (hidden in this case).
 - **Images and Text**: Uses `TextureLoader` and `FontLoader` to display the Independence Day message and freedom fighter names.
 - **Animation**: Continuously renders the scene.

-## Notes
-- **Font**: The project uses a custom font located at `https://ankitjha2603.github.io/solar-system3D/font.json`.
-- **Image**: Ensure the `flag.png` image is in the project directory or update the path accordingly.
-- **Mobile Development**: The project was developed on a mobile device, and debugging was done using extensive `console.log()` statements and alerts due to the lack of a computer.

 ## Contributing
 Feel free to open issues or submit pull requests to improve the project.
 Contributions are welcome!